5 Tips to Become a Gantt Chart Expert Using Atlassian Confluence

 - the key events marked in the team calendar

-You’ve been given an hour to bring together all this information on one Confluence page.
+You’ve been given an hour to assemble all this information on one Confluence page.

 In this situation, Table Filter and Charts for Confluence will help you complete this challenging task.
-In this blog post, we will show you how the Chart from Table macro, one of the three most popular macros of this app, allows you to easily visualize your data using a Gantt chart.
+In this blog post, we will show you how the Chart from Table macro, one of this app’s three most popular macros, allows you to visualize your data easily using a Gantt chart.

-You can create a simple Gantt chart using a three-column table with the information about tasks and start and end days.
+You can create a simple Gantt chart using a three-column table containing tasks and start and end days.

 The chart is simplistic and bright.
 The diagram shows you all the main stages of the project.
 The system counts the number of days within each stage.
 When you hover over the bar, you can see the duration of the selected project stage.